 The Phase 1a clinical trial for SEL-212 is an ascending single dose trial of pegsiticase alone.
 In this trial, 22 subjects with elevated blood uric acid levels of greater than 6mg/dl were followed for 30 days after a single intravenous infusion of pegsiticase.
 We commenced enrollment in this clinical trial in the second quarter of 2015 and completed the patient treatment portion of the trial in November 2015.
-In this trial, pegsiticase demonstrated no serious adverse effects and was well tolerated at the five dose levels tested.
-Additionally, pegsiticase rapidly reduced and sustained blood uric acid levels below 6 mg/dl over a period of 7 to 30 days, varying with the dose and subject.
-Consistent with our preclinical studies in animals, pegsiticase induced anti-uricase antibodies in all subjects with varying levels in this Phase 1a trial.
+In this trial, pegsiticase was safe, demonstrated no serious adverse effects and was well tolerated at the five dose levels tested.
+Additionally, pegsiticase rapidly reduced and sustained blood uric acid levels below 6 mg/dl over a period of 14 to 30 days.
+Consistent with our preclinical studies in animals and Krystexxa's clinical experience, pegsiticase induced anti-uricase antibodies in all subjects with varying levels of this Phase 1a trial.